-The separate financial statements are presented in Philippine Peso, which is the Company's functional currency.
-All amounts are in absolute values unless otherwise indicated.
+The financial statements are presented in Philippine Peso, which is the Company's functional currency.
+All values are in absolute amounts, unless otherwise indicated.

-The separate financial statements have been prepared on a historical cost basis (except retirement liability).
+The separate financial statements of the Company have been prepared on a historical cost basis.
 Historical cost is generally based on the fair value of the consideration given in exchange for an asset and fair value of the consideration received in exchange for incurring a liability.